-But if you've checked out local animal shelters and rabbit rescue groups and still haven't found "The One," you may be wondering how to identify and locate a reputable breeder.
+If you've looked at all the local animal shelters and rabbit rescue groups and still haven't found "The One"—and you just can't wait to bring home your new rabbit—you may be wondering how to identify and locate a reputable breeder.

 Good breeders are not in the business just to make money—they don't sell their rabbits to the first person who shows up with cash in hand.
 A good breeder is one who is personally involved in each and every sale.
-He will never sell through a pet store or any other third party that does not allow him to meet the prospective family and make sure it's a good match.
+He will never sell through a pet store or any other third party that doesn't allow him to meet the prospective family and make sure it's a good match for his rabbit.

 Too often, unsuspecting consumers buy animals from so-called backyard breeders, people who breed their pets to make a little money on the side.
 They're not knowledgeable about genetics and good breeding practices, and the result is rabbits with health or temperament problems that may not be discovered until years later.

 Recommendations can point you toward a good breeder

 You can find reputable breeders by asking for referrals from your veterinarian or trusted friends, by contacting local breed clubs or by visiting rabbit shows.

 Don't buy a rabbit without personally visiting where he or she was born and raised.
 Take the time now to find the right breeder and you'll thank yourself for the rest of your rabbit's life.
 While you're visiting, look for these basics:

 - The rabbits should appear happy and healthy.